 Yes, if you’ve installed Google’s Web Story Plugin, there’s a code block to embed your web story in the WordPress editor.
 Here’s a great video with a step-by-step explanation.

 Do You Need WordPress to Use Web Stories?

-You either need to code the web stories yourself or you will be reliant on some type of plugin.
-However, other platforms like Shopify have a product stories plugin that get the job done.
+You either need to code the web stories yourself or rely on some type of plugin.
+However, other platforms like Shopify have a product stories plugin that gets the job done.
 Tools like Visual Stories, Make Stories, NewsRoom AI, and web stories for WordPress also exist.
-You’re not entirely reliant the Google Web Stories plugin to create these.
+You’re not entirely reliant on the Google Web Stories plugin to create Web Stories.

 How Long Do Web Stories Last?